-Repeatability of all the parameters was medium to low, significant for all the parameters except for arousal (Fig. 2).
-The best model analysing birds foraging efficiency included all the behavioural parameters and their interaction with the risk predation context (Table 1).
-All parameters and their interaction were significant in this model except for the risk avoidance (Table 2).
-Overall, foraging efficiency was lowered in the high the elevated risk context (Fig. 3) and was affected by birds’ explorative behaviour and arousal.
+Repeatability of all the parameters was moderate but significant for all the parameters except for arousal (Fig. 2).
+When predicting foraing efficiency, the model including all intrinsic behavioural traits and their interaction with the risk predation context performed significantly better than a simpler model including only risk predation context (Table 1).
+All parameters and their interaction were significant in this model except for risk avoidance (Table 2).
+Overall, foraging efficiency was lowered in the high risk context (Fig. 3) but was also affected by the birds’ exploratory behaviour and arousal.
 Importantly, the effect of behavioural parameters on the foraging efficiency was context dependent (Table 2).
-The most dramatic effect was found in exploratory behaviour, which was positively related to foraging efficiency in low risk context but the opposite pattern was observed at higher risk context (Fig. 4).
+The most dramatic effect was found in exploratory behaviour, which was positively related to foraging efficiency in low risk context but the opposite pattern was observed in the high risk context (Fig. 4).
 Arousal was positively related to foraging efficiency and this was particularly pronounced when birds faced higher risks (Fig. 4).
 Risk avoidance tended to lower foraging efficiency and did not differ between risk levels (Fig. 4)

 Discussion

-As we could expect in the light of the risk allocation hypothesis (Lima and Bednekoff 1999) foraging efficiency of the LBH decreased in response to threatening conditions.
-However, behavioural performance of individuals in regard to exploration, risk-avoidance and arousal additionally affected the foraging efficiency, interestingly in condition-dependent manner.
-These results suggest that a range instead of a single, fixed strategy should be considered, when modelling the time allocation into foraging in the context of threatening situation.
+As we could expect under the risk allocation hypothesis (Lima and Bednekoff 1999) foraging efficiency of long-billed hermits decreased in response to threatening conditions.
+However, behavioural performance of individuals in regard to exploration, risk-avoidance and arousal additionally affected the foraging efficiency, interestingly, in a condition-dependent manner.
+These results suggest that a range of strategies instead of a single fixed strategy should be considered, when modelling foraging behavior in a threatening context.
 The results also highlight the importance of behavioural variability in shaping evolution of foraging strategy.

 Despite not being a specific prey target, hummingbirds may be opportunistically hunted by a wide range of predators (e.g. Owen and Cokendolpher 2006; Lorenz 2007; Zenzal et al. 2013; Sazima 2015; Nyffeler et al. 2017).
 That imposes a considerable predation risk and favours evolution of risk-avoidance behaviour.
-Indeed, we found that experimental exposure of an ant, potentially representing just a threat of being bitten (but not eaten), was enough for LBHs to exhibit higher risk-avoidance (longer latency to approach the feeder) and lower movement activity compared to the control conditions.
+Indeed, we found that experimental exposure of an ant, potentially representing just a threat of being bitten (but not eaten), was enough for LBHs to exhibit higher risk-avoidance (longer latency to start to forage) and lower movement activity compared to the control conditions.
 Importantly, despite of the threat, birds did forage although with a lower efficiency.
-This places LBHs in a group of species representing so call paradox of risk-allocation hypothesis - in conditions of a frequent predator presence, prey might need to forage actively even though predators are present ((Ferrari, Sih, & Chivers, 2009; Lima & Bednekoff, 1999)Lima and Bednekoff 1999; Ferrari et al. 2009).
-It is worth to evoke in that context one of assumptions of the RAH, which is ‘living on the edge’ in terms of meeting energy demands.
-This assumption seems to be rarely met in most of animal species used to test the hypothesis so far ((Ferrari et al., 2009)Ferrari et al. 2009).
+This places LBHs in a group of species representing so call paradox of risk-allocation hypothesis - in conditions of a frequent predator presence, prey might need to forage actively even though a threat (either potential or real predator) is present (Ferrari, Sih, & Chivers, 2009; Lima & Bednekoff, 1999).
+It is worth to evoke in that context one of assumptions of the risk allocation hypothesis, which is ‘living on the edge’ in terms of meeting energy demands (Lima & Bednekoff, 1999; Verdolin, 2006).
+This assumption seems to be rarely met in most of animal species used to test the hypothesis so far ((Ferrari et al., 2009)).
 Hummingbirds, given their extreme metabolism rate, could be a rare example when the assumption is actually true.